 One way to combat this is to select a subset of tests from the larger test suite to run on a more frequent interval.
 For example, on each push to a source code repository.
 We call this manual test selection.
 While manual test selection does improve the frequency that tests are run, the downside is that it uses a static subset of tests that isn’t necessarily the best set of tests to run for a given change.
 In other words, you’re running the same tests for every change, not the set of tests that is most relevant.

-Into this gap steps predictive test selection.
-Predictive test selection is a way of using machine learning to choose the highest value tests to run for a specific change.
+Into this gap steps Predictive Test Selection: a way of using machine learning to choose the highest value tests to run for a specific change.

 Test Impact Analysis is the practice of automating the selection of which tests to run for a given code change based on their expected value.
 Code changes come in all shapes and sizes: some are minor tweaks, whereas others are more cross-cutting.
 Test Impact Analysis tries to find the “needle in the haystack” for every change to minimize test execution time without sacrificing quality.
 Traditionally, Test Impact Analysis has used static code analysis to map dependencies and select the right tests to run.
 (For more info see MartinFowler.com’s, The Rise of Test Impact Analysis.)